FredHutch/EBcb/README.md

 Sometimes, you may need to manually seed source files for the docker build stage one.
 Source files from the ```sources``` directory within the EBcb repo are `COPIED` to `/build/sources`, making the sources available to EasyBuild during container build time.

 Note that the container has Lmod installed in /eb/lmod.
 Version parity is essential, so you will always want to keep your /app Lmod in sync with the EBcb Lmod.
 LMOD_VER environment variable controls the version of LMOD at Docker Build time.

+### System Software
+There are some software packages the depend on OS packages.
+The design of EBcb is to minimize exposure to OS packages, but they are sometimes nessisary.
+Cuda expects to find an OS package for gcc.
+When additional packages are required, install manually as root after the container is started, before SUing to the eb_user.

+  * **msodbcsql17** and **unixodbc-dev** modules are required to install the odbc driver in R